![]() |

 Welcome!AMSLI (formerly NCAMS) is an organization devoted to improving mathematics instruction at all levels – elementary, secondary, and college.
 Membership is open to all supervisory school personnel, persons previously acting in a supervisory capacity, and specialists in mathematics and/or the computer field.
 Affiliations AMSLI works in conjunction with the Nassau County Math Teachers Association (NCMTA), the Suffolk County Math Teachers Association (SCMTA), and the Association of Teachers of Mathematics of New York City (ATMNYC) to make the many events happen for all levels of math educators.
 AMSLI is affiliated with the National Council of Teachers of Mathematics (NCTM), the Association of Math Teachers of NYS (AMTNYS), the New York State Association of Math Supervisors (NYSAMS), and the National Council of Supervisors of Mathematics (NCSM) in order to give its membership a voice in the affairs of these influential organizations. | AMSLI Events CTLE credit is awarded for workshops.

-PHOTO galleryPictures from our Fall 2024 Conference with Weston Kieschnick and Igniting Student Passion and Engagement in K-12 STEM Classrooms. | BECOME A Member TODAYAny current mathematics administrator or coach is eligible to join our association.
+PHOTO galleryPictures from our Fall 2025 Conference at the Huntington Hilton. | BECOME A Member TODAYAny current mathematics administrator or coach is eligible to join our association.
 What benefits do members receive?

 JOIN NOW |